When Does Car Insurance Cover Theft?

 File a Police Report Right Away

 Call your local non-emergency line or file online.
-Get the report number before you do anything else.
-Your insurance company will ask for the police report number immediately.
+Get the report number before contacting your insurer.
+Your insurance company will ask for it immediately.

 2. 2